delmic/odemis/doc/develop/extending.rst

 Note that Odemis can run in fully simulated mode, where no actual hardware is needed.
 In this case, it can run in a virtual machine.

+Odemis can also run partially (ie, the data manipulation part) on Windows.
+See the next section to install Odemis on this operating system.

 Detailed instructions
 ---------------------